The following individuals are responsible for the selection and monitoring of external asset managers:

 Because U.S. Treasury Inflation Protected Securities (TIPS) are debt obligations issued and backed by the full faith and credit of the U.S. Government, they are considered to have low credit or default risk.
 Inflation Protected Securities issued by foreign governments, particularly governments of emerging countries, risk the possibility of loss due to credit risk.

 Historical returns are not indicative of future performance.
-For further discussion of the Fund’s investment strategies and risks, please refer to "Principal Investment Strategies and Principal Investment Risks of the Funds — Inflation Protection Fund - I Series" in the Investment Funds Description – I Series.
+For further discussion of the Fund’s investment strategies and risks, please refer to "Principal Investment Strategies — Inflation Protection Fund - I Series" in the Investment Funds Description – I Series.
 This is not an offer to purchase securities.

 The Fund seeks to earn additional income by lending a portion of its portfolio securities to brokers, dealers and other financial institutions.
 The loans are secured at all times by cash and liquid high-grade debt obligations.
 As with any extension of credit, there are risks of delay in recovery and in some cases even loss of rights in the collateral should the borrower fail financially.
 In addition, losses could result from the reinvestment of the cash collateral received on loaned securities.